dj1411/HabitChart/www/artifacts/test.md

     - For good progress green light should be shown
     - For slow progress yellow light should be shown
     - for negative progress red light should be shown
+- target sign colors should be computed starting from data `entry` date only

 # Habit move up/down
 - arrow visibility